chiragpatel1229/Handwritten-Digit-Classification-with-CNNs/README.markdown

 This project is licensed under the MIT License.
 See [LICENSE](LICENSE) for details.

 ## Contact
-For questions or feedback, feel free to open an issue in the repository or contact the project maintainer via GitHub.
+For questions or feedback, feel free to open an issue in the repository.

 ---
 *Last updated: June 18, 2025*